webuum/webuum-docs/docs/docs/parts.md

 ## Defining Parts

-Each part in Webuum is declared inside the static parts map of your component.
+Props are declared in the `static parts` map of your component.
+Each key is prefixed with a `$` for unambiguous reference in your component, you can also use a custom prefix if you like.
 By default, the key (e.g., `$foo`) is used as the part name in the DOM.
 But you can also map it to a custom name.

 ```js